-Special Exhibition, Color and Production curated by Libby Sellers is to be presented on Frieze Viewing Room
+Special Exhibition, Color and Production curated by Libby Sellers was presented on Frieze Viewing Room during May 2020

-This May Collective Design is thrilled to partner with Frieze New York to present the fair’s first exhibition dedicated to design, entitled ‘Color and Production: From the Atom to the Void’, to be launched on the Frieze Viewing Room beginning May 6.
+This May Collective Design partnered with Frieze New York to present the fair’s first exhibition dedicated to design, entitled ‘Color and Production: From the Atom to the Void’, launched on the Frieze Viewing Room beginning May 6.

-Collective Design’s special presentation will be uniquely experiential, focused on telling the story of how technological developments have influenced the use of color within the fields of art and design, from pre-industrial times to today.
-Curated by the London-based writer, historian and curator Libby Sellers, the show will be presented in a series of chapters - Pigment, Colour Saturation, Drawn from Nature, and Industrial / Standardized color - that illuminate the materials and processes at hand / involved.
+Collective Design’s special presentation was uniquely experiential, focused on telling the story of how technological developments have influenced the use of color within the fields of art and design, from pre-industrial times to today.
+Curated by the London-based writer, historian and curator Libby Sellers, the show was presented in a series of chapters - Mapping, Matter, Material - that illuminate the materials and processes at hand / involved.

-The online showcase will feature unexpected and compelling pairings of art and design, presenting textiles, furniture and objects alongside painting and sculpture, from both historical and contemporary makers.
-The works range from an Illuminated Manuscript from ca. 1400 to contemporary objects addressing our reliance on petrochemicals.
+The online showcase featured unexpected and compelling pairings of art and design, presenting textiles, furniture and objects alongside painting and sculpture, from both historical and contemporary makers.
+The works ranged from an Illuminated Manuscript from ca. 1500 to contemporary objects addressing our reliance on petrochemicals.

 Learn about the theories and perspectives on color that inform contemporary practice (Bruno Munari Fontana a Ronda)